 Cylinder

-There are 1,024 cylinders present on a hard disk.
-The pile of platters turns at a particular speed.
-The top of the cylinder is created by identical track numbers on vertically piled disks.
+1,024 cylinders are arranged on a hard disk, with a stack of platters rotating at a specific speed.
+The top of each cylinder is marked with identical track numbers on vertically stacked disks.

 Cylinder, Head, Sector (C.H.S.)
 Addressing